swiss-ai-center/a-guide-to-mlops/presentation/README.md

 You can go from experiment to production on the Cloud, using the best practices for ML. 🚀

+## Feedback

+Your feedback helps us improve! 🙏

+💬 Share your thoughts on what worked well and what could be better.

+🐛 Report issues or suggest improvements on [GitHub][github].

+⭐ Leave us a star if you found this guide helpful!

+🤝 Your input directly shapes future versions of this workshop.

 ## Bonus slides

 <!-- _class: lead -->